afup/haphpy-birthday/README.md

 It aims at gathering a maximun of videos or pictures from the community in order to express the gratefulness of worldwide users to the PHP community in a short movie.

+From the 1<sup>st</sup> of September to the 30<sup>th</sup> of October, anyone with a GitHub account (for now) will be able to upload a very short video or picture showing how much s•he loves PHP or its community.
+Uploaded media can be selfies, placards, variation of the PHP acronym (People Helping People), group photos, self expression, fun pics… anything imaginable as long as the message stays positive.

+Eventually, the provided videos and pictures will be gathered in a short mosaic movie released under a Creative Commons Licence.

 ## Documentation
 * [Participating as a PHP User Group](docs/php-user-groups.md)